-How profitable a bank is has an effect on its safety and soundness.
-Earnings may be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
-Obviously, banks that are losing money have less ability to do those things.
+How profitable a bank is affects its safety and soundness.
+Earnings may be retained by the bank, expanding its capital cushion, or be used to address problematic loans, likely making the bank more resilient in tough times.
+Obviously, banks that are losing money are less able to do those things.

-On Bankrate's test of earnings, Compass Bank scored 10 out of a possible 30, lower than the national average of 16.52.
+On Bankrate's test of earnings, Compass Bank scored 8 out of a possible 30, coming in below the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
-The most recent annualized quarterly return on equity for Compass Bank was 4.33 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one widely used measure of a bank's earnings.
+Compass Bank's most recent annualized quarterly return on equity was 3.49 percent, below the national average of 8.10 percent.

-The bank reported net income of $262.9 million on total equity of $12.11 billion for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.63 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $423.1 million on total equity of $12.12 billion.
+The bank reported an annualized return on average assets, or ROA, of 0.50 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.